tarwn/lessthandot-hugo/blogs/content/posts/2009-10-31-oracle-details-its-plans-for-mysql-java.md

 Below are the relevant pieces from that document.

-**What are Oracle’s plans for the GlassFish Enterprise (Java
+**What are Oracle's plans for the GlassFish Enterprise (Java

 EE) Server after the transaction closes?**